acristoffers/Void/README.md

 supports viewing images and editing text inside the application, without having to decrypt to disk.

-Videos are also be played from memory, but due to a bug/limitation in Qt you will have to type your password if you're on a Mac to allow the creation and use of a temporary certificate.
+Videos are also played from memory, but due to a bug/limitation in Qt you will have to type your password if you're on a Mac to allow the creation and use of a temporary certificate.
 With this, a server is created and the video is securely transfered to the player.

 You can also add tags and comments to the files, and search will lookup file path, tags and comments.